History of Mongolia: Northern Yuan and Four Oirat

 By 1368, the Mongols who established the Yuan dynasty a century ago had been expelled from China proper to the Mongolian Plateau.
 The Dongxiangs, Bonans, Yugur and Monguor people came under rule of Han-led Ming dynasty.
 The rump state of the Yuan dynasty after this time until the 17th century is often referred to as the Northern Yuan dynasty, or the Forty and the Four (Дөчин дөрвөн хоёр), meaning the forty Tumens of the Mongols and the four Tumens of the Oirats.

 Biligtü Khan Ayushiridara was enthroned in 1370 after the death of the last Yuan emperor.
 The Ming dynasty founded by ethnic Han began aggressions against the Northern Yuan from the year 1372.
 Mongol warlord Köke Temür defeated a 150,000 Ming force on the river Orkhon in 1373.
 Ming army invaded the Northern Yuan again in 1380 and looted Karakorum and other cities, but the invasions of the Northern Yuan by Ming armies in 1381 and 1392 were expelled.
 Nevertheless, Yuan royalists in Yunnan had surrendered to the Ming dynasty by the early 1380s.

 Naghachu, a Mongol commander of Ayushiridara in Liaoyang province, invaded Liaodong with aims of restoring the Yuan dynasty.
 However, he, along with his troops (sized about 200,000) finally surrendered to the Ming dynasty in 1387–88 after a successful diplomacy of the latter.
+In 1388, the Ming dynasty achieved a decisive victory around Buir Lake against Uskhal Khan Tögüs Temür.
+The defeat of Uskhal Khan effectively shattered Yuan power in the steppes and allowed the Western Oirat Mongols to rise and become the kingmakers of the Northern Yuan realm.
+In 1388, the Mongol throne was taken over by Jorightu Khan Yesüder, a descendant of Ariq Böke, with the support of the Oirats.
+He abolished the Han-style title of the former Northern Yuan dynasty.

 The Ming dynasty sent Qui Fu's cavalry into Mongolia, but was chased out by Buyanshri Khan (1405–1412).
 In response, the Yongle Emperor of the Ming dynasty personally invaded the Northern Yuan in 1409, 1414, 1422, 1423, and 1424.
-Mongols remained powerful even after the fall of the Yuan dynasty but number of the Mongols decreased due to the fall of the Mongol Empire, wars and assimilation (turkization).
+Mongols remained powerful even after the fall of the Yuan dynasty but the number of the Mongols decreased due to the fall of the Mongol Empire, wars and assimilation (turkization).
 As the Ming dynasty understood its own disability of conquering the Mongolian Plateau by military force, it started a policy of provoking the groups of Mongols to quarrel with one another, as well as economic blockade.